laurimetso/front-end/README.md

-**main-branch has the exercise materials and projekti-branch has the actual project.
+**main-branch has the exercise materials, learning diary, files including link to the video showing the project running and projekti-branch has the actual project.
 Both can be opened with Live Server.**
 **The project website is available at https://laurimetso.github.io/front-end/**

 # Portfolio Website